Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Adverse Event Risk of Proton versus Photon Therapy

-Interpreting posterior estimates of $\Psi(v)$ in Figure \ref{fig:poisreg}, we see that the proton and photon therapies' effect on adverse event incidence are largely comparable across cancer type - with posterior distributions centered either near zero or very wide around 0 (as indicated by 95\% credible intervals).
-Of course, these causal interpretations are subject to the validity of the required identification assumptions discussed earlier and in Appendix \ref{ap:cate}.
-Moreover, these inferences are conditional on the very rigid parametric assumptions of the Poisson model.
-For instance, it assumes linear (on log-scale) and additive covariate effects, in addition to the poisson distributional assumption.
+Interpreting posterior estimates of $\Psi(v)$ in the left panel of Figure \ref{fig:datares}, we see that the proton and photon therapies' effect on adverse event incidence are largely comparable across cancer type - with posterior distributions centered either near zero or very wide around 0 (as indicated by 95\% credible intervals).
+Of course, these causal interpretations are subject to the validity of the required identification assumptions discussed earlier.
+Moreover, these inferences are conditional on the very rigid parametric assumptions.
+For instance, it assumes linear (on log-scale) and additive covariate effects, in addition to a poisson outcome distribution.
 In the next section, we consider a nonparametric estimation via BART.
+In the supplement, we provide results of a sensitivity analysis in which we average across HBB with various other $M$ and found the results to be largely similar.